-0240-07-04-.07 UAPA HEARING.
+0240-07-04-.07 UAPA Hearing

-Any matter that may result in suspension or expulsion of a student from the University is subject to be heard pursuant to the contested case provisions of the Uniform Administrative Procedures Act, T.C.A. §§ 4-5-301, et seq., and shall be processed in accordance with University policy, unless the student waives the right to such a hearing in writing.
+Any matter that may result in suspension or expulsion of a student from the University is subject to be heard pursuant to the contested case provisions of the Uniform Administrative Procedures Act, T.C.A. § 4-5-301, et. seq., and shall be processed in accordance with Chapter 0240-07-08, unless the student waives the right to such a hearing in writing.